Lincoln's ghost: Reported apparitions

 The White House's most famous alleged apparition is that of Abraham Lincoln.
-The first person reported to have actually seen Lincoln's spirit was First Lady Grace Coolidge, who said she saw the ghost of Lincoln standing at a window in the Yellow Oval Room staring out at the Potomac.
+The first person reported to have actually seen Lincoln's spirit was First Lady Grace Coolidge, who said she saw the ghost of Lincoln standing at a window in the Yellow Oval Room staring out at the Potomac in 1927.

 Perhaps the most famous incident was in 1942 when Queen Wilhelmina of the Netherlands allegedly heard footsteps outside her White House bedroom and answered a knock on the door, only to see Lincoln in frock coat and top hat standing in front of her (she promptly fainted).

+According to a Dutch 1996 newspaper article she did not faint, but saw the man, who looked slightly familiar to her, disappear before she could say anything.
+Queen Wilhelmina returned to bed, but could not sleep.
+The next morning she suddenly realised who she saw the night before.

 British Prime Minister Winston Churchill loved to retire late, take a long, hot bath while drinking a Scotch, and smoke a cigar and relax.
 There is an account that on this occasion, he climbed out of the bath and naked, but for his cigar, walked into the adjoining bedroom.
 He was startled to see Lincoln standing by the fireplace in the room, leaning on the mantle.
 Churchill, always quick on the uptake, simply took his cigar out of his mouth, tapped the ash off the end of his cigar and said "Good evening, Mr. President.
 You seem to have me at a disadvantage."
 Lincoln smiled softly, as if laughing and disappeared.

 President Theodore Roosevelt, presidential daughter Maureen Reagan, her husband Dennis C. Revell, and a number of staff members of the Franklin D. Roosevelt administration all claimed to have seen Lincoln's spirit.
-On one occasion FDR's personal valet ran screaming from the White House claiming he had seen Lincoln's ghost.
+On one occasion Roosevelt's personal valet ran screaming from the White House claiming he had seen Lincoln's ghost.
+Eleanor Roosevelt never admitted to having seen Lincoln's ghost, but did say that she felt his presence repeatedly throughout the White House.
+She also said that the Roosevelt family dog, Fala, would sometimes bark for no reason at what she felt was Lincoln's ghost.

-One of William H. Mumler's most famous photographs apparently shows Mary Todd Lincoln with the "ghost" of her husband, Abraham Lincoln.
-Paranormal researcher Melvyn Willin, in his book Ghosts Caught on Film, claims that the photo was taken around 1869 (after Abraham Lincoln's death), and that Mumler did not know that his sitter was Lincoln, instead believing her to be a 'Mrs Tundall'.
-Willin goes on to say that Mumler did not discover who she was until after the photo was developed.
-The College of Psychic Studies, referencing notes belonging to William Stainton Moses (who has appeared in photographs by other spirit photographers), claim that the photo was taken in the early 1870s, Lincoln had assumed the name of 'Mrs. Lindall' and that Lincoln had to be encouraged by Mumler's wife (a medium) to identify her husband on the photo.
-Though the image has been dismissed as being a double exposure, it has been widely circulated.